chew-z/itunes.vim/README.md

 Without any parameters Tunes searches your entire Library or however it is called in your locale but only tracks that are downloaded to your computer (file tracks as Apple calls them).

-If you add a phrase ```Tunes``` plugin searches for playlists that contain that phrase (it doesn't need to be entire playlist title).
+If you add a phrase after ```Tunes``` plugin searches for playlists that contain that phrase (it doesn't need to be entire playlist title)

-If you add Online right after Tunes command (it can be followed by search phrase) also online tracks will be included in results.
+If you add Online right after Tunes command (it can be still followed by search phrase) also online tracks will be included in results.
 Mind however that in my modest music collection there is currently 700 local tracks and 15500 altogether.
 Grabbing online tracks takes longer. [^1] [^2]

-2) Fuzzy search through song (with fzf) looking for tracks
+2) Fuzzy search through songs

+fzf is searching through

+- playlist tittle
+- track tittle
+- track album
+- track artists

-fzf is searching through playlist tittle, track tittle, track album and track artists.
-This is cool. fzf is great tool.
+Try, this is cool, fzf is great tool.

 You can toggle preview window with '?'.
 Or clear your search phrase with Ctrl-U (like in terminal).

 If more then one playlist matched your ```Tunes ``` search you can have multiple results (the track is part of more then one playlist).

 3) Press Enter to select and play track.

-This script only plays one selected track and then falls back to whatever is in your iTunes play queue.
+This script only plays[^5] one selected track and then falls back to whatever is in your iTunes play queue.
 You can of course select and play another track. [^2] [^4]

 4) Repeat 2) and 3) as long as you wish.